The Second Advent of the Messiah and the Resurrection

 Friends, beside the strong words of Paul in favour of the resurrection, our Redeemer, the Son of God Himself, also made very powerful statements on this subject.
 Here are some few statements on what Christ had to say on the resurrection:

-iii) "28 Marvel not at this: for the hour is coming, in the which all that are in the graves shall hear his voice, 29 And shall come forth; they that have done good, unto the resurrection of life; and they that have done evil, unto the resurrection of damnation" (John 5:28-29).
+iii) "28 Marvel not at this: for the hour is coming, in the which all that are in the graves shall hear his voice, 29 And shall come forth; they that have done good, unto the resurrection of life; and they that have done evil, unto the resurrection of damnation" (

 3) THE TWO MAIN TYPES OF RESURRECTION IN SCRIPTURE

 Friends, when we do a further study on the subject of the resurrection in Scripture, we learn that the resurrection of the righteous dead is differentiated from the resurrection of the wicked dead.
-In fact, Christ refers to the resurrection of the righteous dead; the resurrection of life, while He calls the resurrection of the wicked dead; the resurrection of damnation (John 5:28-29).
-Thus, it becomes very clear from Scripture that there are two main types of resurrection; the resurrection of life, and the resurrection of damnation.
+In fact, Christ refers to the resurrection of the righteous dead; the resurrection of life, while He calls the resurrection of the wicked dead; the resurrection of damnation (A) THE RESURRECTION OF LIFE

 B) THE RESURRECTION OF DAMNATION